Piscataway, New Jersey

 Cement and concrete may be low-value products, but their volumes are huge, and have what most believe will be a stable market for decades.
 If a startup can find inefficiencies in these industries, there is plenty of money to be made.
 A few years ago, any benefit to the environment from new technologies was just a cherry on top of the cake.
 The good news is that those benefits are now as important as the sugar.

-You can sign up for our newsletter to be informed when new stories in the series are published.
 The reporting was supported by a fellowship from the McGraw Center for Business Journalism at the City University of New York Graduate School of Journalism.